habeMeetsWorld/time-to-antibiotics/README.md

 ![Distribution of time to first antibiotic administration](figures/hist_time_to_abx_hours.png)

+*Figure 1.
+Distribution of time from hospital admission to first antibiotic administration.*

 Limitations

 Several limitations should be considered when interpreting these results.
 First, this analysis used the MIMIC-IV demo dataset, which is limited in size and may not reflect real-world hospital workflows.
 Second, antibiotic identification relied on text-based medication name matching, which may result in false positives or missed medications.
 Third, clinical indication for antibiotic use (e.g., sepsis, prophylaxis, or treatment of hospital-acquired infection) was not available, limiting clinical context for the observed timing patterns.